top of page

 In this section of the Navigator, we will take you through several tax-related issues that you should be aware of.

-The complexity of EU posting rules poses significant challenges for global mobility professionals.
-While the general principles are clear, their practical application for each unique case often proves highly difficult.
 Historically, the enforcement of EU posting rules has varied across Member States, but there is a growing consensus for stronger, more harmonized enforcement efforts to protect workers' rights across the EU.
 In this context, joint liability serves as a crucial enforcement mechanism.
 It holds both the direct employer (the posting company) and the contracting party (such as a main contractor or client) responsible for specific obligations towards posted workers.
 This ensures that even if the direct employer fails to meet its duties, the contracting party can be held accountable, providing an additional layer of protection for posted workers.

 Key Tips for Success